mclaughco/go-code/README.md

-# Rapid
+# Hello

-Rapid is a go module that interfaces with RapidAPI
+Hello is an example go module that shows how to structure a basic go program